fargolo/stat-learn/fisher/zeta-zeros.md

 ## Abstract
 *Abstract*: The zeta function is defined as the analytic continuation of the  Drichlet series $\zeta(s)=\sum_{1}^{\infty}\frac{1}{n^{s}}$, defined for $Re(s) > 1$.
 Riemann hypothesized that besides the trivial zeros, located at the even negative integers of s$(\zeta(s);s=-2; n=1,2,3,4,...)$, all other zeros would be images of $s$, being $Re(s)=1/2$.
 Several identities have being discovered on the effort of proving this hypothesis.
 We study homeomorphims of $\zeta(s)$ in the $C^0$ complex space.

-We define homeomorphic mappings $M$, between sets of orbits (spirals) in this topological space and probability functions of complex random variables $f(s)$ of $s$.
-The $n-th$ moments, defined after $Re(s)$.
+We define homeomorphic mappings $M$, between sets of orbits in this topological space and probability functions $f$ of complex random variables$s$: the $n_{th}$ moments, defined after $Re(s)$.
-We show a unique correspondence between orbits and values of $Re(s)$.
+We show a unique correspondence between the set $S_{n}$ of $\zeta$ spirals and the lines parallel to the imaginary axis, sets of point $Re(s)$.

-We show that the critical line maps onto the spiral whose distance to the attractor converges to 0 at the rate of a difference between the harmonic series (vectorial sum) and the natural lagorithm function.
+Since there are infinitely non-zero the critical line, $Re(s)=1/2$ maps onto the spiral whose distance to the attractor converges to 0 at the rate of a difference between the harmonic series (vectorial sum) and the natural lagorithm function.
 If the attractor is unique, the principal component converges to a constant, the Euler Mascheroni, which happens to be the case.

 *Keywords*: Riemann hypothesis, zeta function, non-trivial zeros;